acltc/url-shortener-app/CHEATSHEET.md

     <%= render "form" %>

-And create an **edit.html.erb** view that will be the same except for have slightly different text as it's `h1`.
+And create an **edit.html.erb** view that will be the same except for having slightly different text as its `h1`.

 Let's add links on the index page which will make the edit page, new page, and show pages easily accessible: